coreinfrastructure/best-practices-badge/CONTRIBUTING.md

 but JSON results use standard Ruby hashes where symbols and strings are considered different; be careful to use the correct type in these cases.

-Our goal is for the application to be thread-safe, so please follow the guidelines in
+We have designed the application to be thread-safe (Rails is itself thread-safe, including its caching mechanism).
+Please follow the guidelines in
 [How Do I Know Whether My Rails App Is Thread-safe or Not?](https://bearmetal.eu/theden/how-do-i-know-whether-my-rails-app-is-thread-safe-or-not/);
 see also
 [How to test multithreaded code](http://www.mikeperham.com/2015/12/14/how-to-test-multithreaded-code/).
-It's challenging to be certain an application is thread-safe, so we aren't currently running it with multiple threads, but we intend for it to be thread-safe and use that in the future.
+In short: Each concurrent request runs in its own thread.
+Threads typically create objects within their own thread; they may also read shared objects with impunity.
+However, be extremely cautious about *changing* shared objects.
+You should normally only change shared objects through mechanisms designed for the purpose (e.g., the database or internal Rails cache).

 In Ruby please prefer the String operations that do not have side-effects (e.g., "+", "sub", or "gsub"), and consider freezing strings.